Key Takeaways:

 What About Community College?

-Another point is the fact that not all college needs to be free – what about just free community college?
-And, in fact, many states already do offer free community college programs to their students.
-While many of these programs are dedicated to students within a certain income bracket, it is opening the conversation more surrounding free community college for all.
+Some raise the point that not all types of college need to be free – what about just free community college?
+Many states already fund and offer free community college programs to their students.
+While many of these are dedicated to students within a certain income bracket, it’s opening the conversation more surrounding free community college for all.

 Don’t Other Countries Offer Free College?